SSDD-2025/Grupo-16/README.md

 [Link to the Trello Dashboard](https://trello.com/b/6p7qKvZK/ticketmaster-ssdd)

 >[!IMPORTANT]
 > Merge commits are not being considered to calculate the participation of each member on a file.
-This is because merge commits are commits that GitHub does when there has been an new upload while someone was working on the repository.
+This is because merge commits are commits that GitHub does when there has been a new upload while someone was working on the repository.
 So, looking on the merge commit it will appear that a member has touched a file, when that is not the case (also the commit will show the same code the other member uploaded on a earlier commit).

 >[!NOTE]
 > Each method will be explained by the corresponding author.
 However, the code was documented using `Javadoc` documentation for each method, providing greater clarity in understanding its purpose and operation.